Lebron James humiliated Jaw Crower and trolled the Suns

 James first went and made a gesture on Crowder’s face like something smelled bad, that’s when he got angry and hit Lebron James what I wanted, to get a lack of it.

-Crowder has tried to “talk trash” throughout the game against Lakers especially with Lebron James, However, the 4-time champion of the NBA he took a foul on him and then smirked; later this left Crowder standing and a phenomenal layup was hit that made the bench explode.
+Crowder has tried to “talk trash” throughout the game against Lakers especially with Lebron James, However, the 4-time champion of the NBA he took a foul on him and then smirked; later this stopped Crowder and hit a phenomenal layup that made the bench explode.

 Here the video: